-In Lesotho, we working with an Anglican hospital to support mothers and babies and local communities.
+In Lesotho, we working with an Anglican hospital to support health in communities.

 In Lesotho, we are working with the Anglican-run St James’ Hospital, in Mantšonyane.
 The hospital celebrated its 50th anniversary in 2013; we have been involved with the hospital since its foundation.